 There is an updated version of this article:

-SAP recently released a new accelerator for the airline industry named “Travel Accelerator.”
+SAP recently released a new accelerator for the airline industry called “Travel Accelerator.”
 Below are my personal insights after examining the product.
-Let’s go over the accelerators concept in hybris.

 Accelerators

-Simply stated, there are three basic layers in hybris: a Platform, an E-commerce Layer, and Accelerators.
-2016-10-02_02h24_28.png “Accelerator” is a high-level foundation for a project-specific solution.
-Hybris Accelerators are basically working websites which customers can use to build their own solutions.
-You can extend almost everything with the Accelerator: 2016-10-02_02h26_11.png So far, the following accelerators are available from SAP:
+An “Accelerator” is a high-level foundation for a project-specific solution.
+Hybris Accelerators are basically working websites that customers can use to build their own solutions.
+You can extend almost everything with the Accelerator:

-Thus, there are two main purposes of the accelerators: 2016-10-02_02h34_19.png
+Thus, there are two main purposes of the accelerators:

 Travel Accelerator

-Travel Accelerator was introduced by hybris in June 2016.
-It is already available for download for SAP partners.
 Travel Accelerator is a great foundation for creating full-featured booking systems for small and medium-size transport service providers such as public transit companies or airlines.

-Travel Accelerator is a great product, but its name is misleading.
 In my use of the product, I have found that the tool isn’t designed for travel agencies or tour operators.
-I personally think that this accelerator is much better suited for budget or low-cost airlines rather than global airline companies.
-It certainly could be customized to fit everything the client wants, but a lion’s share of customization work will not be leveraged by the product.
+I personally think that this accelerator is much better suited for budget or low-cost airlines than for global airline companies.
+It certainly could be customized to fit everything the client wants, but a lion’s share of the customization work would not be covered by the product.

 Travel Accelerator is designed for transport service providers rather than travel agencies or tour operators (you wouldn’t guess this from the title).